A question for individual reflection:

 2. Pre-empt potential misunderstandings yourself

-You can pre-empt a lot of misunderstanding by sharing some examples of possible ‘feedback misinterpretation’.
+You can pre-empt misunderstanding by sharing some examples of possible ‘feedback misinterpretation’.
 It’s common to misinterpret comments about needing to engage more with literature as ‘the more studies I cite in my paper, the better’.
-It’s not about numbers.
+Say It’s not about numbers.
 You need to demonstrate awareness of the key work in this area.
 Let’s talk about the specific ways you can achieve it.
-What do you usually do when you conduct a literature review?”…[followed by a discussion and tips on how to make literature review more effective]
+What do you usually do when you conduct a literature review?”…[followed by a discussion and tips on how to make literature reviews more effective]

 3. Ask for ‘actionables’